vortico/flama/docs/index.md

 * [`sqlalchemy`][SQLAlchemy] - Required for Generic API resources.
 * [`databases`][databases] - Required for Generic API resources.

-You can install all of these with `pip3 install starlette-api[full]`.
+You can install all of these with `pip3 install flama[full]`.

 ## Credits

-That library started as an adaptation of [APIStar] to work with [Starlette], but a great amount of the code has been rewritten to use [Marshmallow] as the schema system.
+That library is heavily inspired by [APIStar] server in an attempt to bring a good amount of it essence to work with [Starlette] as the ASGI framework and [Marshmallow] as the schema system.

 ## Contributing